randax/kafka-streams-workshop/README.md

 probably concern at least one of these operations.
 But you have also had the luxury of method skeletons and unit tests prepared before.
 In this last exercise, you are not that lucky!

-When Cecilie showed the search application to the rest of the team she got a lot of praise for what she had accomplished in such a short amount of time.
+When Karina showed the search application to the rest of the team she got a lot of praise for what she had accomplished in such a short amount of time.
 It reminded you to ask her for another cappuccino - this time better make it a double!

 The successful demo inspired the project manager.
 "Why can't we filter books by genres?
 Show me true crime - that's all